tanvach/prettygood_dsp/README.md

 TODO:
 -   Make use of the USER button for switching between presets.
--   Refactor code and put configurations in a header file.
-- Periodically draw large current to keep USB power bank on.

 # Usage
 - Plug in a USB power source.
 Anything from computer, phone, Quest/Quest 2 or some USB power bank (see below) should work.